prioseco/prioseco.github.io/README.md

 ## About me:

-I am PhD in theoretical physics, currently a postdoc in CMM- U Chile with a Fondecyt Grant xxxx.
-I work in General Relativity in black holes description, and in Mathematical physics in Vlasov-Poisson system.
+I am Ph.D. in theoretical physics, currently CMM- U Chile postdoc with a Fondecyt Grant xxxx.\\

-My scientific interest principally are motivated for description of matter around Black Holes, in particular a description of Kinetic Theory of gases.
+I work in General Relativity in black holes description, and in Mathematical Physics in Vlasov-Poisson system. \\

-In parallel I am ongoing data scientist 2023.
+My scientific interest is principally motivated by a description of matter around Black Holes, in particular a description of the Kinetic Theory of gases.
+In parallel, I am an ongoing data scientist in 2023.

 ## Sección 2